bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

   mkdir /etc/ansible/roles/shipyard/tasks
   mkdir /etc/ansible/roles/shipyard/templates

-Tasks folder contains tasks to perform, and main.yml file inside will be the starting point for Ansible.
-Templates folder will contain our templates (configuration files) in Jinja2 language.
+The tasks folder contains the tasks to perform, and the main.yml file inside will be the starting point for Ansible.
+The templates folder will contain our templates (configuration files) in Jinja2 language.

-Task
+Tasks
-^^^^
+^^^^^

 Create file /etc/ansible/roles/shipyard/tasks/main.yml with the following
 content: